apyszczuk/env/README.md

 - `termite`

-Old and not used terminal emulator left as backup to primary terminal emulator is something happens.
+Old and not used terminal emulator, left as backup to primary terminal emulator if something happens.

 - `urxvt`